nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 1. `LogicManager` receives the user input `findcontact n/John t/friend` from `Ui` Step 2. `LogicManager` calls `ContactListParser#parseCommand()` to create a `FindContactParser` Step 3.
 Additionally, `ContactListParser` will call the `FindContactParser#parse()` method to parse the command arguments Step 4.
-This creates a `FindContactCriteria` that stores the created `Predicate` objects to test for matching contacts Step 4.
+This creates a `FindContactCriteria` that encapsulates the created `Predicate` objects to test for matching contacts Step 4.
 Additionally, a `FindContactCommand` is created and `FindContactCommand#execute()` will be invoked by `LogicManager` to find matching contacts
 Step 5.
 The `Model#updateFilteredContactList()` operation exposed in the `Model` interface is invoked to update the displayed contact list
         using the predicate from `FindContactCriteria`